ARMmbed/mbed-os-5-docs/docs/api/networksocket/CellularNonIPSocket.md

 [`CellularContext`](https://os.mbed.com/docs/development/mbed-os-api-doxy/_cellular_context_8h.html) sets up the modem into the Control Plane optimization mode of operation if it is requested and if the cellular network supports it.

 Control plane optimization is a new feature for cellular IoT (CIoT).
-With it, the device can use cellular control channels for data communications, to save power and resources.
-It does this by using less radio singling.
+With it, the device can use cellular control channels for data communications, to save power and resources by using less radio signaling.

 Note: <span class="notes">**Note:** Non-IP use usually requires integration to a cellular operator messaging service.
 The service supports a web API to send to and receive the non-IP using devices.</span>